ShipSoft/FairShip/field/README.md

 ```

 that is implemented in the various derived field classes finds the magnetic field components
-and stores them in the array B given the global, not local, co-ordinate position pos;
+and stores them in the array B given the global, not local, coordinate position pos;
 note that Geant4 can only use global positional coordinates for finding fields.